From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Indexing Cold Records

-We configure the cold-log hash index, such that we utilize around $1$B of main memory per cold key.
-We set the size of each hash chunk to $256$B, resulting in $32$ hash index entries being stored in a single chunk (each entry occupies $8$B).
-The number of chunks can be set depending on the number of expected unique cold keys.
-For example, for $250$ million cold keys (memory budget is around $240$MiB), one would need a total of $\sim8$ million chunks (assuming one entry per cold key).
-Indexing this many chunks in-memory, requires $\sim64$MiB (assuming one entry per chunk).
-The remaining memory budget can be used to keep a fraction of the hash chunks in-memory (e.g., increasing the in-memory region of the hash chunk log).
-Alternatively, one may use part of this budget to increase the size of the in-memory read-cache.
-In this example, our two-level index leads to memory savings of $\sim1.75$GiB, compared to indexing all keys in-memory like in \faster.
-For $1$ billion keys, the total savings would be close to $6$GiB.
+\bsubsection{Configuration.} We configure the index so that we use less than $1$B of memory per cold key.
+We set the size of each hash chunk to $256$B, resulting in $32$ hash index entries being stored in a single chunk.
+Smaller chunk sizes (e.g. $64$B) trade off less write amplification for a larger index memory footprint, and vice-versa.
+We set the number of chunks based on the expected number of unique cold keys, e.g., for $250$M keys, we can use $250\text{M}/32 \approx 8\text{M}$ chunks (i.e., one hash entry per key).
+Indexing $8$M chunks in-memory requires just $64$MiB.